xinzhel/learn-nlp-by-code/allennlp.md

 * JSON value parsing: type annotation (e.g., int) is used to parse values from JSON into correct data types of class arguments for objects to be constructed.
 * Recursively parsing: If an argument of `Model` are another `Model` object or any object requiring arguments, this could be defined by nested JSON dictionary.
 Of course, the object has to be constructed from the class inheriting `FromParam`.
 This actually limits us to directly use Pytorch code if we want to benefit from JSON definitions.

 Now, we know where ` TrainModel.from_params` comes from to parse the JSON file.
 If we want to see immplementation of parsing, we could look at the [source code of `FromParams`](https://github.com/allenai/allennlp/blob/5338bd8b4a7492e003528fe607210d2acc2219f5/allennlp/common/from_params.py#L558).
+However, once we look at `TrainModel` class, it inherits from `Registrable` class.
+Next, I'll explain this.

-## (Optional) AllenNLP registration design
+### Registrable: registration design
 I think, if we have workflows containing many unstructured objects, this idea would lead to messy json files.
 But objects required for deep learning workflows (e.g., training) tend to have common operations and could be collected into a few abstract classes (e.g., `Model`, `DataReader`).
 This idea is actually one of foundamental objected-oriented priciples: polymorphism where **abstract base classes** encapsulate common operations, and **concrete subclasses** handle low-level details of data processing or model operations.
 In order to make **abstract base classes** have the ability to create objects of **concrete subclasses**, `allennlp` uses registration design which is implemented as the `Registrable` base class.
 The code is as below.

 ```